-ASuperior QualityFour grade points per credit hour BFour grade points per credit hour CMinimum Acceptable Graduate Level WorkTwo grade points per credit hour DFair/Below Graduate StandardsOne grade point per credit hour FNo CreditNo grade points IIncomplete
+AFour grade points per credit hour

+B Excellent

+CTwo grade points per credit hour

+D Fair/Below Graduate Standards One grade point per credit hour

+FNo grade points

+IIncomplete

 IPIn Progress

 For courses that by design (as indicated in the syllabus) cannot be completed during the semester or term of registration.
-If a grade of "IP" remains on the transcript after one calendar year from date of enrollment, it will be administratively changed to a grade of "F." A student may not graduate with an "IP" grade on the transcript.
+If a grade of "IP" remains on the transcript after one cal- endar year from date of enrollment, it will be administratively changed to a grade of "F." A student may not graduate with an "IP" grade on the transcript.

 W Withdrew

 XF Failure due to excessive absences

 CRNo grade or grade points

-P Passing Pograde points
+P Passing Passing

 NCNo grade or grade points

 NG No Grade (Temporary - No grade submitted from instructor at time of posting)